-Dr. Somi Javaid is a board-certified OB/GYN, a leading women’s sexual health and menopause advocate, and the founder of HerMD, a comprehensive women’s health practice revolutionizing the future of women’s health care.
-Dr. Javaid aims to make women’s healthcare exceptional by educating, advocating for, and empowering patients to take control of their health concerns.
+Dr. Somi Javaid is a board-certified OB/GYN, a leading women’s sexual health and menopause advocate, and the founder of HerMD, a comprehensive women’s health practice revolutionizing the future of women’s healthcare.
+With a mission to make women's healthcare exceptional, Dr. Javaid has dedicated herself to educating, advocating for, and empowering patients to take control of their health concerns.

 Dr. Somi Javaid’s defining moment